Is there a way to organize my assignments or quizzes by unit so that I don't have to scroll through them all when I am making a link to one in a page?

 Is there a way to make this process easier?

 Unfortunately, I am not sure there is an easy way to simplify the scroll of death when you have lots of assignments and try to create links on a page.
 I took a quick gander in the ideas area to see if anybody has requested anything like this and didn't see anything.
-With that said, you could pop over to Canvas Studio and create a new idea using the "Share New Idea" button at the bottom of the page on the right side.
+With that said, you could pop over to Ideas and create a new idea using the "Share New Idea" button at the bottom of the page on the right side.

 It seems like a healthy balance between pages and modules works best for us.
 Yes, I don't want a long scrolled page, but I also find that pages going in various directions are hard for students to follow and for teachers to manage.
 So for example a module could include